serhatataman/BattleShips_game/README.md

 # BattleShips Game

 *IMPORTANT NOTE* :
 There is redundancy in the code.
 Because, I have finished the game and upload here immediately.
 The redundancy will be removed after I review the code.
+Otherwise, the code works perfectly.

 HOW TO PLAY